 Create an experience

-While games like cornhole and horseshoes have a permanent place at backyard gatherings, consider doing more to create a total experience.
+While games like cornhole and horseshoes have a permanent place at a backyard party, consider doing more to create a total experience.
 Urban Cowboy Hotels owner Lyon Porter, who’s known for hosting eclectic hangs at his Catskill and Nashville properties, says backyard parties are opportunities to be original.

 “People want an experience.
 My partner, Jersey Banks, and I try to be super thoughtful about things like themes or outfits,” Lyon says.
 “Urban Cowboy backyard parties have featured mentalists performing disappearing acts, séances, and roundtable talks in ‘Jeffersonian-style oration.’
 It’s really about making the party memorable in unexpected ways.”